Families of Mount Ontake eruption victims to sue government | The Japan Times

-NAGANO – A group of relatives of victims who died or went missing in the 2014 eruption of Mount Ontake plans to sue the central and local governments for failing to alert hikers properly, the families said Tuesday.
+NAGANO – A group of relatives of victims who died or went missing in the 2014 eruption of Mount Ontake plans to sue the central and prefectural governments for failing to alert hikers properly, the families said Tuesday.

 The families of five victims will demand ¥150 million in damages, arguing that the Meteorological Agency should have raised the alert level before the deadly eruption and that the Nagano Prefectural Government had failed to repair broken seismographs in the area.